tanmeshbhokare/cloudformation/README.md

 Task 4 : display EC2 Instance id in outputs after lambda function is triggered

+  Uploading any object to S3 Bucket should trigger Lambda function.
-  Lambda Function should create an EC2 instance and display instance-id in outputs tab
+  Lambda Function should create an EC2 instance and display instance-id in outputs tab Delete Stack should delete all resources, if S3Bucket is not empty, objects should be deleted first.
+  Running EC2 Instances should be Terminated.